 An accumulation of knowledge spanning four decades have been incorporated into the development of all our products.

 Vortex Baits was founded in 2002 by Nigel Rennie Shooter.
 We produce and supply a wide range of quality baits for the specialist angler.
-Our formulated range of products all incorporate mother natures natural extracts and ingredients.
+Our formulated range of products all incorporate mother nature’s natural extracts and ingredients.
 Many of these we have sourced ourselves from around the globe.
-My journey all began in 1975 while visiting Kashmir in India, living on a houseboat on lake Dall.
-The full story can be found by clicking “The Historial Vortex Baits”.
+My journey all began in 1975 while visiting Kashmir in India, living on a houseboat on Dal Lake, more details can be found on “The Historical Vortex Baits”.

 Our range of baits has proved to be extremely successful in catching a variety of specimen fish, from lakes, rivers, gravel pits, ponds and canals in the UK and Europe, please see our galleries for some of the awesome fish caught using our products.

-After receiving my fishing tackle what would we be using for bait to catch the carp I eagerly enquired?
+After receiving my fishing tackle “What would we be using for bait to catch the carp” I eagerly asked.
 He explained to me that all the necessary ingredients that we required to catch the carp from the great lake were only available in town from the market.
 He said the very next day he would go and purchase them.

-During my stay on the houseboat I went on to catch many carp out of the lake but only small ones.
+During my stay on the houseboat, I went on to catch many carp out of the lake but only small ones.
 I did spot one or two very large carp well out in the lake basking amongst the huge beds of lily pads while out on the boat filming with my parents.
-Lake Dal has a special place in my heart magical moments and memories, I would like to return one day to the lake the jewel in the crown of Kashmir India. and so the obsession to create baits and catch carp has been born/created.
+Lake Dal has a special place in my heart magical moments and memories, I would like to return one day to the lake the jewel in the crown of Kashmir India and so, the obsession to create baits and catch carp was born.